DanielTsiang/CS50ai/project3/crossword/README.md

 For this problem, we’ll add the additional constraint that all words must be different: the same word should not be repeated multiple times in the puzzle.

-The challenge ahead, then, is write a program to find a satisfying assignment: a different word (from a given vocabulary list) for each variable such that all of the unary and binary constraints are met.
+The challenge ahead, then, is to write a program to find a satisfying assignment: a different word (from a given vocabulary list) for each variable such that all the unary and binary constraints are met.

 ### Technologies Used
 * Python